CommerciumBlockchain/masternode-scripts/README.md

 You just copy the z_addr.
 Go to balances and right click the address  with the masternode collateral which shouldn’t show the balance of 100,000 which is used for the masternode.
 Then click send from, then paste the z_addr and click send maximum or input the amount and click send.
 Shielding is sending from a t-addr (transparent address, which for Commercium starts with C) to a z_addr starting with a z.

+The coins generated from a masternode can only be shielded after 100 confirmations.
+Bacause of that block explorer can show difference between the balance on MN address in the explorer and in the qt wallet.

 #### Usefull links